 Interview with the mastermind behind the Women of the World Festival at the focus group in Rio de Janeiro.

-Eliana Sousa Silva, fundadora da Redes da Maré, fala sobre o WOW - Festival Mulheres do Mundo, que acontece pela primeira vez na America Latina, de 16 à 18 de novembro, no Rio de Janeiro, e tem curadoria da Redes de Desenvolvimento Da Maré.
+Eliana Sousa Silva, fundadora da Redes da Maré, fala sobre o WOW - Festival Mulheres do Mundo, que aconteceu pela primeira vez na América Latina, entre 16 e 18 de novembro de 2018, no Rio de Janeiro, com curadoria da Redes da Maré.

 The Women of the World festival is a space where women can speak freely about all issues—including those that have historically been silenced.
 In addition, the festival has a clear commitment to open up space for the experiences of women and girls in the cities where they take place.
 In planning the event, the organisers have emphasized topics that are important to different generations of women in Rio de Janeiro.
 In order to identify those themes, they invited women from different regions, backgrounds, ages and activity areas to provide their perspectives on which topics should be tackled.